Cement (film)

 Cement is a 2000 American thriller crime drama film directed by Adrian Pasdar and written by Justin Monjo.
 The film was shot in Los Angeles, California and was Pasdar's first film as director.

 Plot

-Los Angeles vice detectives Bill Holt (Chris Penn) and Nin (Jeffrey Wright) have entered the gangster and drug scenes and have allied with drug kingpin Truman Rickhardt (Henry Czerny).
-As he tries to stop Holt, Nin narrates the events that led Holt to torture Truman's brother Sean (Anthony DeSando) by chaining him inside an iron box that's slowly filling with cement.
-Cops on the take, missing money, Holt's tempting wife Lyndel (Sherilyn Fenn), dead police officers are implicated in the events.
+Los Angeles vice detectives Bill Holt and Nin have entered the gangster and drug scenes and have allied with drug kingpin Truman Rickhardt.
+As he tries to stop Holt, Nin narrates the events that led Holt to torture Truman's brother Sean by chaining him inside an iron box that's slowly filling with cement.
+Cops on the take, missing money, Holt's tempting wife Lyndel, dead police officers are implicated in the events.